 This event in Campagnatico is one of Maremma's donkey races.
 Historic records of a palio in Campagnatico date back to the 1400's when it was a horse race in honour of the Madonna.
 The "Festa della Madonna" (Festival of the Madonna) still continues to this day, but the horses have now been replaced by donkeys.

-Two riders and donkeys from each of the districts of "Centro", "Santa Maria", "Pieve" and "Castello" compete along a the ancient rampart wall that contains the town.
+Two riders and donkeys from each of the districts of "Centro", "Santa Maria", "Pieve" and "Castello" compete along the ancient rampart wall that contains the town.
 The prize is a "Cencio" (literally translated means a rag) handpainted by a local artist.

 At the completion of the donkey race there is a second: that of the "cusori " a race on foot between teams of under fourteen year old boys from each district.
 The whole day is filled with anticipation and betting, parades, processions and medieval flag throwing.
+A rural a twist on the Siena Palio!

-As part of Capalbio's Sagra del Cinghiale, this palio comprises of a costumed parade and medieval jousting between Maremmani Butteri - Maremma's cowboys.
+As part of Capalbio's Sagra del Cinghiale, this palio comprises a costumed parade and medieval jousting between Maremmani Butteri - Maremma's cowboys.
 A unique event in Maremma.

 This horse race palio dates back to the "Fiera di Merci e Bestiame" (Goods and Livestock Fair) of 9 September 1402 and is contended between the four "contrades" of Borgo, Monumento, Poggio and Storte.